algolia/instantsearch/CONTRIBUTING.md

 ```

 You can then inspect the status of tests from your dashboard.
 Check the browsers for which tests are
 failing.
-If some are IE or edged you can download a an virtual machine image from
+If some are IE or Edge you can download a virtual machine image from the
 [Microsoft website](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 Update the config of the dev server (instantsearch.js/scripts/dev.sh) so that you can access